duongtruongbinh/Improve_ViVQA-X_baseline/Top-Down/docs/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to the SIRI VQA Framework! 🎉
+Thank you for contributing to the FDR VQA Framework! 🎉